 Both snails and slugs rely on moisture to survive.
 Their bodies dry out very quickly when they are active without moisture to support them.
 This is why they only become active when it rains or when you’ve recently watered your garden.
 In addition, most slugs are typically active at night because it’s cooler and more humid (plus there are fewer predators to hunt them).

-If they know there is a food source nearby (such as your garden), they will hide nearby until the dampness returns.
+If they know there is a food source nearby (like your garden), they’ll hide nearby until the dampness returns.
 Many slugs are most active in spring and summer due to the increase of plants and garden watering.

-Another common curiosity is where snails and slugs go when it’s not raining – it seems like they only exist when it rains!
+Another common curiosity is where snails and slugs go when it’s not raining, due to the fact that it seems like they only exist when it rains!
 When there is no moisture outside, garden snails and slugs go into hiding to prevent water loss and avoid predators.

-Unfortunately, snails and slugs can become a real problem for some gardens, especially if you live in a rainier area.
-You won’t always see them since snails and slugs are nocturnal, but it’s easy to recognize the trail of slime they leave behind.
+Unfortunately, snails and slugs can become a real problem for some gardens, especially if you live in a wetter area.
+You won’t always see them due to snails and slugs nocturnal nature, but it’s easy to recognize the trail of slime they leave behind.
 Since your plants need water to survive, it can be hard to prevent or get rid of snails and slugs.
-Even so, here are a few tips.
+However, here are a few tips.